 PALs cannot be used to offset income from nonpassive activities.
-Portfolio income (see Temporary Regulation section 1.469-2T(c)(3)) is income from a nonpassive activity.
-Portfolio income includes interest, dividends, annuities, and royalties not derived in the ordinary course of a trade or business (by contrast, a bank's receipt of interest is in the ordinary course of a trade or business, as is a securities dealer's receipt of dividends).
+Passive activity income does not include portfolio income.
+Portfolio income (see Temp.
+Reg. section 1.469-2T(c)(3)) is income from a nonpassive activity.
+Portfolio income includes all gross income, other than income derived in the ordinary course of a trade or business, that is attributable to interest, dividends, annuities, and royalties (by contrast, a bank's receipt of interest is in the ordinary course of a trade or business, as is a securities dealer's receipt of dividends).
 Portfolio income also includes gain or loss from the disposition of property that produces portfolio income or is held for investment (see section 163(d)(5)).
 The rule treating portfolio income as not from a passive activity does not apply to the extent that income, of a type generally regarded as portfolio income, is derived in the ordinary course of a trade or business.
 For example, the business income of a bank typically is largely interest.
 Similarly, a securities broker/dealer may earn a substantial portion of the income from the business in the form of dividends and gains on sales of dividend-bearing instruments.
 Interest income may also arise in the ordinary course of a trade or business with respect to installment sales and interest charges on accounts receivable.
 This means that portfolio income may not be reduced by PALs or passive activity credits.
 For example, any portfolio income earned by a trust described in section 501(a) that is unrelated business taxable income (such as unrelated debt-financed income) may not be offset by PALs from an unrelated trade or business.